theProgramLuke/chess_opening_drills/README.md

 A cross platform chess opening preparation tool.
 Chess Opening Drills provides a modern experience for _practicing_ an opening repertoire.
 Chess Opening Drills is not a database tool to develop a repertoire, there are already many tools available for that.

-**This is an unfinished tool under active development and should be considered unstable.
-Keep PGN backups of your repertoire.**

 ## Installation

 [Download releases here](https://github.com/theProgramLuke/chess_opening_drills/releases), or [build it yourself](CONTRIBUTING.md).